If this is a critical emergency, please dial 911 on your phone or

 proceed to your nearest medical or hospital facility.

-The California Institute for Mental Health does not provide
+The California Institute for Behavioral Health Solutions does not

 Below is a list of local county mental health 24-hour crisis

 intervention numbers (Courtesy of CMHDA)

 If you would like to search for more information about services

 by county, please navigate to The Network of Care Mental

 Health/Behavioral Health tab by following this

 Children in foster care represent one of the most vulnerable

 populations served by county social service, health and mental